The internationally acclaimed and award-winning St. Lawrence String Quartet is the ensemble-in-residence at Stanford University.

 In 2009, celebrating the 20th anniversary of the quartet’s founding in Canada, the SLSQ commissioned five Canadian composers and performed their work across the country.
 They also have active working relationships with numerous other composers, including R. Murray Schafer, Christos Hatzis, Ezequiel Viñao, Jonathan Berger, Ka Nin Chan, Roberto Sierra, and Mark Applebaum.
 The SLSQ has served on Stanford’s Department of Music faculty and as the University’s Ensemble-in-Residence since 1998.

 First violinist and founding member Geoff Nuttall began playing the violin at the age of eight after moving to London, Ontario, from Texas.
 Violist and founding member Lesley Robertson began her training in Canada and met Nuttall in 1980.
 Cellist Christopher Costanza joined the ensemble in 2003 after performing for many years with the Chicago String Quartet.
-The newest member of the quartet is violinist Mark Fewer, originally from Newfoundland.
-He made his debut as a member of the SLSQ in 2014.
+The newest member of the quartet is violinist Owen Dalby, returning home to the Bay Area from New York.
+He made his debut as a member of the SLSQ in 2015.